rpm-software-management/libdnf/README.md

   * updateinfo

-:warning **The current (dnf-5-devel) branch is subject of a major rewrite.
-The API/ABI is currently unstable** :warning
+:warning: **The current (dnf-5-devel) branch is subject of a major rewrite.
+The API/ABI is currently unstable** :warning:

 Documentation